 Each of these claims may be used provided they are accurate, truthful and not misleading.
 For example, a meat product labelled "fed no bone meal" may be acceptable when the animal feed is free of all ingredients or components of animal origin.

-An exception to the above is that for swine and ruminants, until a legally approved non-animal source of vitamin D3 is available in Canada for use in feed, a meat product of these species fed vitamin D3 derived from lanolin of sheep's wool may bear these claims (e.g. "Fed no animal by-products"), as long as a statement is added to inform the consumer of the source of vitamin D3.
+An exception to the above is that for ruminants, until a legally approved non-animal source of vitamin D3 is available in Canada for use in feed, a meat product of these species fed vitamin D3 derived from lanolin of sheep's wool may bear these claims (e.g. "Fed no animal by-products"), as long as a statement is added to inform the consumer of the source of vitamin D3.

 Some animal feed is manufactured with bakery and snack food waste that contains animal products as well as animal by-products.
 If this type of feed is used, the resulting meat products may not be labelled or advertised with these claims.

 The milk fed to an animal is not taken into consideration when evaluating these claims for the absence of animal products and animal by-products in the animal's diet.

 This claim may be used when a minimum percentage of the feed is made up of grains (definition) and grain by-products calculated over the animal's entire life cycle.
 The minimum percentages of grain content are as follows: